-The Food Safety Culture Excellence Program is a science-based assessment approach designed to evaluate, benchmark, and strengthen food safety culture across all organizational levels.
-Unlike traditional compliance checks, this program provides strategic insights into leadership, behaviors, and workforce alignment to foster a culture of accountability and continuous improvement.
+The Food Safety Culture Excellence Program is a science-based assessment designed to evaluate, benchmark, and strengthen food safety culture across all organizational levels.
+Unlike traditional compliance checks, this program provides strategic insights into leadership, workforce behaviors, and organizational alignment to foster accountability and continuous improvement.

-This program aligns with ISO 22000:2018 Clause 5.2 (Food Safety Policy) and Clause 7.3 (Awareness), as well as FSSC 22000’s emphasis on leadership and management commitment.
-It supports organizations seeking to go beyond certification by building a culture-driven food safety management system.
+This program aligns with FSSC 22000’s emphasis on leadership, employee awareness, and management commitment.
+It supports organizations aiming to go beyond compliance by embedding food safety culture into their management systems and everyday practices.

 BRCGS for Storage & Distribution requires that products moved via cross-docking are traceable and controlled at all times, even when they are not held in storage for extended periods.